microsoft/cvmboot/README.md

 # cvmboot

+## Introduction

 The cvmboot project provides ephemeral disk integrity protection for Linux confidential virtual machines (CVMs).
 The project provides two main tools.

-- a disk utility for instrumenting a virtual hard disk (VHD) with disk integrity protection, and
+* a disk utility for instrumenting a virtual hard disk (VHD) with disk integrity protection, and
-- a UEFI boot loader that provides the root of trust for attestable booting through the trusted platform module (TPM) and
+* a UEFI boot loader that provides the root of trust for attestable booting through the trusted platform module (TPM) and TCG2 log.

-TCG2 log.
-The project offers three main benefits: (1) attestable disk integrity protection, (2) storage backend savings through thin provisioning, and (3) optimized disk write performance through utilization of the local resource disk for ephemeral writes.
+The project offers three main benefits:

+* attestable disk integrity protection,
+* storage backend savings through thin provisioning, and
+* optimized disk write performance through utilization of the local resource disk for ephemeral writes.

 In short, cvmboot makes disk images attestable, smaller, and faster.
-Although cvmboot was created for confidential virtual machines, it offers the same benefits for conventional virtual machines.
+Although cvmboot was created for confidential virtual machines, it offers the same benefits for conventional virtual machines as well.
 The cvmboot project is built on standard Linux tools, including dm-verity, dm-crypt, dm-thin, and dm-snapshot.

+## Overview

 The boot loader and its associated components form a secure boot chain, which provides integrity protection and emphemerality for the root file system